SebastianL18/Vector_Fitting_for_python/README.md

 ## References

+This module can be cited through the .cff file attached to the repository.

 [^1]: B. Gustavsen and A. Semlyen, "Rational approximation of frequency domain responses by Vector Fitting", IEEE Trans.
 Power Delivery, vol. 14, no. 3, pp. 1052-1061, July 1999.

 [^2]: B. Gustavsen, "Improving the pole relocating properties of vector fitting", IEEE Trans.
 Power Delivery, vol. 21, no. 3, pp. 1587-1592, July 2006.